keemcodes/wayback-machine-download-link-lists/README.md

 A python script to download pages from wayback machine using a file list of links

 # require
-download waybackpack and set up the cli so the "waybackpack" command works
+install waybackpack and make sure the "waybackpack" command works
 Download: https://github.com/jsvine/waybackpack
 # how to use
-change remix2.txt to the file of your choose each link must occupy a single line. ex.
+change remix3.txt to the file of your choose each link must occupy a single line. ex.
 ```